sf105/sttp-book/_chapters/testing-principles.md

 ## Exercises

-Below you will find some exercises to practise the material with.
-After each question you can click the button to show the answer to the question.

 {% include exercise-begin.html %}
 Having a certain terminology helps testers to explain the problems they have with a program or in their software.